 The student proofreading work I’ve done has been very varied in terms of subject matter.
 I find it easy to pick up on the technical language that tends to be used in most academic areas, which means I can cover a wide variety of subject areas at postgraduate level.

-PhDs (some of the subject areas I have worked on)
+PhDs and Master’s (some of the subject areas I’ve worked on)

 - Health and Rehabilitation

 - Human Resource Management